-- How to Calculate Operating Profit with Formulas and Simple Steps
+How to Calculate Operating Profit: A Simple Cheat Sheet

 Operating profit is essential for evaluating a company’s financial health.
 This metric reveals how efficiently a business generates income from its core operations, excluding external factors like taxes or interest.
 Whether you’re a business owner or an investor, mastering operating profit calculation can provide valuable insights into profitability and operational efficiency.